 THE LADY FROM SHANGHAI (1948) B/W 87m dir: Orson Welles

-w/Rita Hayworth, Orson Welles, Everett Sloane, Glenn Anders, Ted de Corsia, Erskine Sanford, Gus Schilling, Carl Frank, Lou Merrill, Evelyn Ellis
+w/Rita Hayworth, Orson Welles, Everett Sloane, Glenn Anders, Ted de Corsia, Erskine Sanford, Gus Schilling, Carl Frank, Louis Merrill, Evelyn Ellis, Harry Shannon

 This film noir concerns an Irish sailor (Welles) who accompanies a beautiful woman (Hayworth) and her lawyer husband (Sloane) on a cruise and becomes a pawn in murder.

 From Georges Sadoul's Dictionary of Films: "'I hadn't read the novel [by Sherwood King] when I agreed to write the script and I never understood it' Orson Welles has said.
 (A statement that others have denied: Sam Spiegel says Welles read the novel before he talked to the producers.)
 Remarkable sequences: the visit to Acapulco; the chase through a Chinese theater; the love scene and confession in an aquarium; the macabre climax in the Hall of Mirrors; Orson Welles's final soliloquy, 'Everybody us somebody's fool sometime ... maybe I'll live so long I'll forget her.
 Maybe I'll die trying.'